 120 hours of study (Biology = 40 marks; Chemistry = 40 marks; Physics = 40 marks).

-Externally assessed: 3 x 50 minute exams sat in January of the second year.
+Externally assessed: 3 x 50 minute exams sat in January of year 2

 Unit 4: Laboratory Techniques and their Application

-A practical and theory based unit that covers the importance of health and safety in workplace laboratories, how data is stored and communicated and how organic compounds are made and tested industrially.
+A practical and theory based unit that covers the importance of health and safety in workplace laboratories, how data is managed in a scientific workplace and how organic compounds are made and tested industrially.

 90 hours of study.